SuspiciousDuck/discord-music-bot/README.md

 *Youtube search <br />
 *Playlist support <br />
 *And more! <br />
-You are free to use this code however you please and messing around with the code is encouraged.
+You are free to use this code however you please and tinkering with the code is encouraged.
 Have fun with your music!

 # Instructions
 In cookies.txt, enter your youtube cookies.
 If you don't want to, delete cookies.txt and edit the youtubedl options in cogs/commands.py to exclude cookies. <br />